raku-community-modules/Reminders/README.md

 # NAME

-`Reminders` - Class for managing reminders about task and events
+`Reminders` - Class for managing reminders about tasks and events

 # SYNOPSIS